Zolyn/derive_adhoc/doc/introduction.md

 In `derive_adhoc` templates, `$( ... )`  denotes repetition:
 it repeats what is inside it
-an "appropriate" number of types.
+an "appropriate" number of times.
 (We'll give a definition of "appropriate" later on.)
 Since we want to clone every field in our struct, we are repating the `field: self.field.clone() ,`